Connect with us

 Fant Pegues has served as vice chancellor of student affairs at Ole Miss since 2019 when she was appointed to the role in the interim.
 She was not charged in connection to the allegations against Pegues, according to a statement from a university spokesperson.

-“University leaders are deeply disturbed and appalled by any instance of animal cruelty,” Jacob Batte, the university’s director of and relations, wrote in an email.
+“University leaders are deeply disturbed and appalled by any instance of animal cruelty,” Jacob Batte, the university’s director of news and media relations, wrote in an email.
 “The university is not among the parties involved in the ongoing investigation by the Lafayette County Sheriff’s Department, and the university is not aware of any charges against a university employee in relation to that investigation.
 Given the ongoing nature of the investigation, the university will make no further comment at this time.”

 It is unclear if sheriff’s deputies interviewed Fant Pegues during their investigation.
 The department did not respond to a request for comment.